ivolovichev/dynsymlink/README.md

 <h3>II.
 Configure</h3>
 Create configuration file.
 It is in JSON format (RFC 8259).
-It is convenient to use json online editor or chrome browser extension for this purpose.<p>
+It is convenient to use json online editor or chrome browser extension for this purpose.
+For human reader convenience, comments are partly implemented: line beginning with # (exactly in the first position!) is treated as a comment and is neglected by the standard JSON parser.<p>

 The structure of the configuration file is as follow:<p>
 <pre>